sujith-g-bb/GCC-stealer/README.md

 # Google Chrome Cookies Stealer (GCC-Stealer)
-This tools aims to be a statically compiled binary that can decrypt the Chrome family browsers (Chrome, Brave and Chromium) cookies.
+This tools aims to be a statically compiled binary that can decrypt the Chrome family browsers (Chrome, Brave and Chromium) cookies..

 At the moment it works on Windows and Linux.